MarekRyn/ILI9341-Toolkit/README.md

 <b>Drivers:</b>

 - optimized for 16bit color (565 format) and 16-bit data bus
-- included decompressors for images and fonts
+- included basic graphic functions and decompressors for images and fonts
 - text displayed with antialiasing

 <b>Font Compressor:</b>